 Green Adjusts the strength of the green level.

 Blue Adjusts the strength of the blue level.

-Text Compresses the projected image to fit into the projector's screen wider than the projector's area.
+Text Compresses the projected image to fit into the projector's an image only if your DOS software program has a text screen wider than the projector's area.